 Researchers at Michigan State University found that those who work out with a friend are 40% more fit.
 So, if you are in search of some new fitness inspiration, grab a friend.
 Get ready.
 We have the workout for you!

 Warm Up & Cardio

 First and foremost, make sure you warm up properly.
 A warm-up prepares the body for your exercise session.
 It gets the heart pumping and the blood flowing.
 The goal is to warm up the muscles to encourage blood flow.
-Increased blood flow helps promotes oxygen uptake in the muscles, and oxygen drives your workout!
+Increased blood flow helps promote oxygen uptake in the muscles, and oxygen drives your workout!
 Warming up creates energy, enhancing your workout performance.

 Aim for a warm-up of 5-10 minutes.
 Jog, jump rope, or do a combination of multiple exercises—whatever gets your heart racing and your body warm.

 Once your warm-up is complete, you are ready to get started!
 The 5 following exercises can add the inspiration and fun you’ve been looking for in your workouts.
-Are you ready?

 1. Back-to-Back Squats

 The squat is an exercise that isn’t going anywhere anytime soon.
-It is a compound movement, meaning you engage more than 1 joint.
+It is a compound movement, meaning you engage more than one joint.
 During a squat, the hip joints and knee joints both go into flexion.

 This exercise targets the major muscles of the legs, including the quadriceps, hamstrings, and glutes.
 The great thing about the squat is that it helps with mobility in everyday tasks.
 We squat down to lift up objects, to clean the floor, or to reach for a dropped item.
 Thus, it’s important to build these muscles and to maintain the mobility in the knee and hip joints.